Seva Homes is proud to provide a package of outstanding education.

-Our education element is one of the few places in the UK that combines thereupetic one on one support, holistic approach and Montessori to help young people and children on the path to recovery and rehabilitation.
+Our education element is one of the few places in the UK that combines thereupetic one on one support, holistic approach and Montessori.
 This includes one day a week at a forest school and one day a week working on a farm with animals.
-The maximum number of young people and children accepted for this programme is currently 6.
+The maximum number of young people and children accepted for this programme is currently 15.

 Therapeutic, Social & Emotional Development